ANAT SPECTRA 2021 :: Multiplicity

 ANAT SPECTRA 2018 featured 102 artists, scientists and presenters.
 Showcasing the best creative research being produced through interdisciplinary collaborations between Australian and NZ artists and scientists, the sold out symposium was held at University of South Australia’s Cancer Research Institute.
 Over 90 academic submissions were received, of which 36 were selected for the single-stream symposium.
 Dr Jill Scott, Professor Emerita for Art and Science Research in the Institute Cultural Studies in the Arts, ZhdK, in Zürich and founder of its Artists-in-Labs program gave the opening keynote

 Read Dr Jill Scott’s inspirational 2018 keynote Creative Incubators for a Common Culture

-ANAT SPECTRA 2021 celebrates and acknowledges the Traditional Owners and custodians of the land on which we work, the Wurundjeri and Boon Wurrung people of the Kulin Nation.
+ANAT SPECTRA 2021 celebrates and acknowledges the Traditional Owners and custodians of the lands of the Yalukit Willam Clan, the Boon Wurrung and the Wurundjeri people of the Kulin Nation.
 We pay our respects to their Elders past and present and acknowledge First Nations people as our first artists and scientists.